-Feeling Guilty For Cheating On Your Diet Makes Matters Worse
+Feeling Guilty For Cheating On Your Diet Makes You Cheat On Your Diet

-“The door to good health is always wide open- it is only our perspective that creates the illusion that it is closed.”
+“The door to good health is always wide open- it is only our perspective that creates the illusion that the door is ever closed.”- Author

 So you blew it.
 You went off your diet completely and ate something that you shouldn’t have.
 What should be your next course of action?
 Should it be an extra hour of cardio to burn off the offending calories?
 A resolution to eat less tomorrow to make up for today’s overindulgences?
 Or should you just sit and contemplate how much of a miserable failure you must be for not having the willpower to stay on your diet?
 The correct answer to this oft-asked question is none of the above!
 Crime and punishment, guilt and penance may have some bearing in other parts of your life but it has no bearing whatsoever as far as food is concerned.
 In fact the more you beat yourself up over eating the wrong foods- the more likely you are to keep on eating it!